prule/data-processing-experiment/ReadMe.md

 *Empty count statistic*

 - Added EmptyCount statistic - This counts the empty values for each column (or just the columns you specify).
 "Empty" means different things depending on the data type of the column - For numbers it can be NULL or NaN.
 For strings it could be NULL, or a blank string, or whitespace.
+  - This also adds an "EmptyPercentage" statistic, calculated from the number of empty values as a percentage of the total number of values.

 *Trimming whitespace*